 Note that the truly penitent have changed their thinking about God, Christ, sin and the world from what they held prior to coming to repentance.
 The mind undergoes a change and consequently their way of life changes.
-There is true sorrow for their previously evils and they are careful not to repeat those errors.
+This is true sorrow for evils done.
+Care not to repeat those errors is important.

 Repentance was necessary because the coming of Messiah was very near and it was a matter of urgency that people got right with God.
 The people needed to change their mindset, for they believed they were entitled and guaranteed entry in Messiah's kingdom because they were children of Abraham, the one with whom Yahweh made an irrevocable Covenant.